-“Well, she might,” said the girl.
-“How about if you and the girl give it a bit of time to be sure?”
-And they smiled at each other.
+“Well, she might,” said the girl with a smile.
+“How about if you and that girl give it a bit of time to be sure?”
+And the two of them smiled.

-They took their time, that they did.
-The young man found a place not far from hers and went fishing each day.
-At night they had dinner, and they talked and talked.
-Each day they felt more sure than the day before.
+They took their time, they did.
+The young man found a place to live not far from hers and went fishing each day.
+At night they had dinner together, and talked and talked.

-And so the two were wed, and a fine wedding it was, with all the family and friends that the girl and boy thought had been cross with them but who were no longer angry.
-If they had ever been angry at all.
+And so at last the two were wed, and a fine wedding it was, with all the family and friends that the girl and boy thought had been cross with them but who were no longer angry, if they ever had ever been angry at all.

-And so the young man and his brown haired girl lived happily for the rest of their days.
+And the young man and his brown-haired girl lived happily for the rest of their days.

 Question 1: What did the brown-haired girl give the young man that the blonde-haired girl did not?